 You will find the Van Gogh Museum in Amsterdam’s Museumplein.
 This stunning location is surrounded by other world-renowned museums which similarly house works by great masters.
 Unlike many of these buildings, the Van Gogh Museum premises are modern, incorporating huge panels of glass which allow light to stream in and create some stunning effects.
 Even though this particular museum has become extremely popular in these past years, the location is light and spacious and offers a generous collection for everyone to enjoy.

-You will not only find Vincent Van Gogh’s famous self portraits and landscapes here, but you are also given the opportunity to learn about his life.
+You will not only find Vincent Van Gogh’s famous self-portraits and landscapes here, but you are also given the opportunity to learn about his life.
 Paintings by other artists who inspired him, letters he wrote to family and friends, and his diverse projects and drawings created throughout his life are on display.
 You will also see work by artists inspired by Vincent Van Gogh long after his death.

 In addition to its already vast collection, the Van Gogh Museum also hosts impressive temporary exhibitions from similar artists which are definitely worth a visit!
 Past exhibitions have included collections by Gauguin and Malevich.

-The museum also organises fun workshops for young and old.
+The museum also organizes fun workshops for young and old.
 Places need to be reserved and are not free, but I would definitely recommend your joining in.
 Examples of workshops include lithography and wood carving, which are not only fun to do, but also give you a completely fresh way of looking at Vincent Van Gogh’s work.

 The museum shop is located on the third floor and stocks many books about Vincent Van Gogh’s masterpieces and life.
 You will also find a shop on the Museumplein which offers a wide range of gift ideas and souvenirs from both the Rijksmuseum and the Van Gogh museum!

 Visitors often have to stand in line for 30 minutes or more, so I recommend your purchasing tickets beforehand.
-You are required to fill in the date and time of your visit when booking online, and have a window of only 30 minutes, so keeping to a strict schedule is important.
+You are required to fill in the date and time of your visit when booking online and have a window of only 30 minutes, so keeping to a strict schedule is important.
 With your ticket, you can bypass the long queues and step straight inside.
 You can buy your ticket here.

 A multimedia tour of the museum is a great way of getting to know about Van Gogh and his work.
 This paid tour can also be reserved online along with your tickets.
 Children under 13 can participate for free.